mblarsen/env-lease/docs/USAGE.md

 - `--override`: Re-grant leases even if they are already active.
 - `--config`: Path to the configuration file.
 This can be overridden by the `ENV_LEASE_CONFIG` and `ENV_LEASE_NAME` environment variables.
+- `--local-config`: Path to the local override configuration file.
+This takes precedence over the environment variables.
 - `--continue-on-error`: Continue granting leases even if one fails.
 - `-i`, `--interactive`: Prompt for confirmation before granting each lease.
 - `--destination-outside-root`: Allow file-based leases to write outside of the project root.